Seven Men of Moidart: Sir Thomas Sheridan

-Sir Thomas Sheridan (c.1684-1746) was an Anglo-Irish Jacobite courtier who had previously been involved in the 1715 rising.
+Sir Thomas Sheridan (c.1684–1746) was an Anglo-Irish Jacobite courtier who had previously been involved in the 1715 rising.
 Sheridan was the son of a former Chief Secretary for Ireland; his mother, Helen Appleby, was rumoured to be an illegitimate daughter of James II.
 Having been appointed Charles Stuart's governor, he had a close and trusting relationship with him and was a member of the Jacobite Council during the rebellion.
 Following the Jacobite defeat at Culloden in April 1746, Sheridan escaped Scotland on the French privateer Mars: he had been in poor health for some time and died later that year at Rome.

 Sir John MacDonald

 Sir John MacDonald, or Macdonnell, (d. aft.
 1760) a French subject of Irish origin, was a cavalryman and veteran of the French Régiment de Fitz-James cavalerie.
-MacDonald, said to be a relative of the 5th Earl of Antrim and a distant kinsman of the Scottish Clan Donald, served as the Jacobite Inspector-General of Cavalry during the rebellion.
+MacDonald, said to be a relative of the 5th Earl of Antrim, a member of Clan MacDonnell of Antrim, and a distant kinsman of the Scottish Clan Donald, served as the Jacobite Inspector-General of Cavalry during the rebellion.
 He commanded the cavalry at Culloden, surrendered at Inverness, and was subsequently repatriated.

 MacDonald clashed on several occasions with Lord George Murray, whose memoir depicted him as "old and [...] much subject to his bottle", and which claimed that Keppoch described him as "drunk or mad, if not both".
 As with O'Sullivan, Murray's depiction was a strong influence on 19th century accounts, which presented Charles's Irish-born advisors in a negative light.
 This view has also been reassessed, concluding that MacDonald was a competent officer.
 The experience of the 1745 rebellion seems to have influenced him to the degree he subsequently signed his name using the Scottish spelling "MacDonald".
 He also left a narrative account of the rebellion, which has been described as "disarmingly frank about his own limitations".
 Surviving correspondence from MacDonald shows that he was still alive in 1760.

 Francis Strickland

-Colonel Francis Strickland (1691-1746) was an English Roman Catholic from an old Westmorland family, the Stricklands of Sizergh Castle, who were longstanding Stuart loyalists.
+Colonel Francis Strickland (1691–1746) was an English Roman Catholic from an old Westmorland family, the Stricklands of Sizergh Castle, who were longstanding Stuart loyalists.
 He had been involved in the 1715 rising and had some Continental military experience; MacDonald claimed to have served with him in Spain.
 Strickland later came to the Jacobite court at Rome: Charles's father James regarded him as a bad influence, partly as he had suggested Charles become an Anglican to secure political backing in England.
 On finding he had accompanied the expedition to Scotland, James attempted to have Strickland dismissed.